• Dentist

 Pitsmoor Dental Health Centre is in Sheffield and provides NHS and private dental care and treatment for adults and children.

 There is step free access at the rear of the practice for people who use wheelchairs and those with pushchairs.
 Limited car parking spaces are available at the practice.
+A small car park is available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 2 dentists, 3 dental nurses, a dedicated decontamination dental nurse, a practice manager, and a receptionist.
+The dental team includes 3 dentists, 6 dental nurses, 1 dental hygienist, a practice manager and 3 receptionists.
 The practice has 4 treatment rooms.

-During the inspection we spoke with 2 dentists, 3 dental nurses, the receptionist, and the practice manager.
+During the inspection we spoke with 2 dentists, dental nurses, reception staff and the practice manager.
 We looked at practice policies, procedures, and other records to assess how the service is managed.

 The practice is open: Monday to Thursday 9am – 5.30pm and Friday 9am – 2pm.